Phantom Pain - a Strange Chronic Pain

 More Information About Phantom Pain

-By way of explanation I'd like to add some general information about phantom pain.
-Phantom limb pain has intrigued the chronic pain community for decades, probably centuries.
 It could be easy to dismiss phantom limb pain as impossible as there is no limb to have physical pain and I would hazard a guess that this has happened to some people in the past.

 Is Phantom Pain Real?
+Yes - All Pain is Real!

-Today there is ample research and knowledge to give assurance and understanding to those of you who have a ‘non-existent’ body part being painful.
 Though when I compare my research (open research so it's available outside academia) into surgical pain after hysterectomy, mastectomy or other body parts and organs that are surgically removed, much of the research is not as up-to-date compared to other medical areas or other types of chronic pain.

 Multimodal Approach To Treating Chronic Pain